usnistgov/metaschema/website/content/specification/_index.md

 - /specification/syntax/
 ---

-# Overview
+# Overview `test`

-The *Metaschema Modeling Framework* provides a means to represent an [*information model*](/specification/terminology/#information-model), consisting of many [*information elements*](/specification/terminology/#information-element), in a format neutral form.
-By abstracting information modeling away from format specific forms, the Metaschema Modeling Framework provides a means to consistently and sustainably maintain a model, while avoiding the need to maintain each derivative format individually.
-By consolidating model maintenance into a single format, significant time can be saved over other approaches that require each format to be maintained individually.
+The *Metaschema Modeling Framework* provides a means to represent an [*information model*](/specification/terminology/#information-model) for a given [*information domain*](/specification/terminology/#domain), consisting of many related [*information elements*](/specification/terminology/#information-element), in a *data format* neutral form.
+By abstracting information modeling away from *data format* specific forms, the Metaschema Modeling Framework provides a means to consistently and sustainably maintain an *information model*, while avoiding the need to maintain each derivative *data format* individually.
+By consolidating *information model* maintenance into a single representation, significant time can be saved over other approaches that require each *data format* to be maintained individually.

-A Metaschema-based model, called a [*Metaschema module*](/specification/terminology/#metaschema-module) represents implementations of the individual data elements of the information model using [*definitions*](/specification/terminology/#definition).
-These definitions are bound tightly to representational forms in each supported derivative data format, unifying representations for a given information model.
+A Metaschema-based *information model* is represented in an abstract XML-based format, called a [*Metaschema module*](/specification/terminology/#metaschema-module).
+A *Metaschema module* represents implementations of the individual *information elements* of the *information model* using [*definitions*](/specification/terminology/#definition).
+These *definitions* are bound tightly to representational forms in each supported derivative *data format*, unifying representations for a given information model.
+Based on the tight binding provided by the Metaschema Modeling Framework, a given *information model* can be used to deterministically generate a [*data model*](/specification/terminology/#data-model) in a *data format* specific form.

-The Metaschema framework currently supports XML, JSON, and YAML data formats.
+The Metaschema framework currently supports XML, JSON, and YAML *data formats*.
 Support for YAML is limited to the subset of YAML that aligns with JSON representations.

-The tight binding to supported derivative data formats has many advantages.
+This tight binding to supported derivative data formats has many advantages.

-1. **Automated Schema Generation:** Schema representations for a given supported data format can be automatically generated from a Metaschema module.
-Generated schemas can be used to validate that data is conformant to the associated format(s), ensuring that data is conformant to the model defined by the Metaschema module.
-When the model is changed, an updated schema representation can be automatically generated.
+1. **Automated Schema Generation:** Schema representations for a given supported *data format* can be automatically generated from a Metaschema module.
+A generated schema can be used to validate that data is conformant to the associated *data model*, ensuring that this data is conformant to the *information model* defined by the *Metaschema module*.
+When the *information model* is changed, an updated schema representation can be automatically generated.
-1. **Automated Translation of Content:** Data represented in a given supported data format can be automatically translated into an alternate supported data format.
-This allows data to be maintained in a single data format, which can be easily converted into all of the other supported formats.
+1. **Automated Translation of Content:** Data represented using a *data model* derived from a *Metaschema module* can be automatically translated into an alternate *data model* based on the same *Metaschema module*.
+This allows data aligned with a derived *data model* to be automatically converted into data representations in all other *data models* derived from the same *Metaschema module*.
-1. **Automated Documentation Generation:** Data format specific documentation can be automatically generated that is aligned with the concepts used in a given format.
-This can be used to provide a format-specific view of a model.
+1. **Automated Documentation Generation:** *Data model* specific documentation can be automatically generated from a *Metaschema module*.
+This generated documentation is oriented to the syntax and concepts of the *data format* used by the *data model*, providing a format-specific view of an *information model*.
-1. **Automated Parsing Code Generation:** Programming language specific parsing and content generation code can also be automatically generated using a Metaschema module supporting data deserialization and serialization code capable of reading and writing data in each supported format.
-This generative approach allows application developers to focus right away on business logic and user interface features instead of building the basic common data structures needed for all applications that work with information from a given domain.
+1. **Automated Parsing Code Generation:** Programming language specific parsing and content generation code can also be automatically generated using a *Metaschema module*, supporting data deserialization and serialization for all derived *data models*.
+The data structures generated represent the *information model* allowing data read from and written to all derived *data models* to be represented in a singular set of data structures.
+This generative approach allows application developers to focus right away on business logic and user interface features, instead of building the data structures needed to represent the *data models* for a given *information domain*.

 The following illustrates the Metaschema Framework architecture as described above.